 Alternative Economics (1994-1995)

-Despite organizing the activities of the Business Ethics Center, I did not give up my engagement in alternative economics.
+In addition to organizing the activities of the Business Ethics Center, I continued my engagement with alternative economics.
 In 1994 I defended my PhD dissertation, “The Challenge of Alternative Economics”, in the Hungarian Academy of Sciences.
 The dissertation was a summary of my decade-long work on alternative economics.

 The Netherland Institute for Advanced Studies (1996)